anirban21100/Lattice-Blind-Sigantures/README.md

+This repository consists of two implementations for lattice blind signatures.
+Clone the repository and run the main.py files to start the execution.

-If norm is out of bounds due to random sampling, the signature fails (to be inline with the paper's implementation).
-Please run it again and if this time the sampling of the random variable stays within limits, it will be run sucessfully.
+If the norm is out of bounds due to random sampling, the signature fails (to be in line with the paper's implementation).
+Please rerun it, and if the sampling of the random variable stays within limits this time, it will be run successfully.